joeatbayes/oid-mapper/readme.txt

   # 0.05ms per client oid.
   # while the GO code was consuming between 5% and 7%

+# Build the sample HTTP Server to test with Postgres back-end

 ###############
 ### FOR JAVA TESTS